 Australia’s ambassador to China was denied entry to the Beijing No.2 Intermediate People’s Court on Thursday, prompting a rebuke from China, which said the case involved state secrets so could not be heard in the open.

 Yang’s wife was also refused permission to attend, and has been unable to see him since he was detained.

-China said the case involved state secrets and so could not be heard in open court.
-Yang, an Australian citizen born in China, wrote about Chinese and U.S. politics online as a high-profile blogger and also penned a series of spy novels before his detention two years ago.
+An Australian citizen born in China, Yang wrote about Chinese and U.S. politics online as a high-profile blogger and also penned a series of spy novels.